Drill and learn the Japanese kanji!

 We also believe that a certain amount of rote learning is a necessity when it comes to studying the kanji.

 This program was thus conceived as a reviewing tool or a drill tool.

-You can drill yourself on sets 40, 55 or 60 cards (depending on the level), after customizing the appearance
+You can drill yourself on sets of 60 cards, after customizing the appearance

 of the cards depending on the focus of your study.